Article ID: 1473 - Last Modified: August 15, 2014

 postmortem −h to see what options are available.

-The archive should be named jobid
+The archive should have a

 You can use an FTP client like FileZilla or WinSCP if you wish.
 If prompted, the user name is 'anonymous' and the password is your email address.
 Once you are connected to the FTP site, make sure that you change to the